monster-ghost/MonoDistill/README.md

 # MonoDistill

-## This is the official implementation of Learning Geometry-Guided Depth via Projective Modeling for Monocular 3D Object Detection.
+## This is the official implementation of MonoDistill: Learning Spatial Features for Monocular 3D Object Detection.

 ## The code will be released soon.